6 Biggest LIES You Have Been Told about the RAM

 Lie 6: All RAMs are compatible with any system

 We all know that the PC RAM modules and desktop RAM modules are different in size.
-But, that is not all.
-Different RAM generations aren’t compatible with other generations physically, let alone the software compatibility.
+But that is not all.
+Different RAM generations are not physically compatible with one another, let alone in terms of software compatibility.

 Desktop systems typically use DIMM (Dual Inline Memory Module) sticks, while laptops use SO-DIMM (Small Outline DIMM) sticks.
 These two DIMMs come in different sizes and can’t be used interchangeably.

 Each motherboard and CPU has a maximum RAM speed that it can support.
-Going for the RAM higher than those limits will result in bottlenecks.
-Not only the speed, every system has the maximum capacity of supported RAM capacity.
-There are many other criteria for deciding RAM compatibility, like voltage/timing, ECC/Non-ECC, and Dual/Single-Channel support.
+Exceeding the RAM limits will result in bottlenecks.
+Not only the speed, but every system has a maximum supported RAM capacity.
+There are several other criteria for determining RAM compatibility, including voltage/timing, ECC/Non-ECC, and dual and single-channel support.

 All rams are not compatible with each other

-It is good to do your research before you buy your RAM for an upgrade.
+It’s a good idea to do your research before purchasing RAM for an upgrade.
 Think wisely and don’t believe everything that you hear on the internet.

 I hope this helps!